 Evaluation and tracking of changes for improvements to KPI measures 2.1b Review of the processes, systems and tools to improve Clinical Talk Time.
 Review the inbound decision support system Arezzo.
 Improved patient access and overall journey time.
 Improved use of resource and expertise.
 Improvement in patient experience through reduced effort and repetition.
 Potential to recruit different clinical skillsets Opportunities for improvement identified and existing state baselined.
 Identified improvements tested and deployed.
 Increased availability of Clinical staff.
 Evaluation and tracking of changes for improvements to KPI measures.
-2.1 c Increase the potential of and optimise inbound decision support led pathways that Call Handler can safely and effectively endpoint to improve capacity and outcomes e.g. Advise and Refer protocols inbound decision support led pathways that Call Handler can safely and effectively endpoint to improve capacity and outcomes Appropriate keywords identified and benchmarked.
-Optimised use of FNC outcome as part 2.1d Develop appropriate roles/skillsets to meet the requirements of future clinical/service models Ability to recruit, train and retain required skillsets, including HCSW and Band 5 Nurses, optimising safety, efficiency, and person centredness.
+2.1c Increase the potential of and optimise inbound decision support led pathways that Call Handler can safely and effectively endpoint to improve capacity and outcomes e.g. Advise and Refer protocols Improved patient access and journey time.
+Appropriate keywords identified and benchmarked.
+Optimised use of FNC outcome as part of redesign of urgent care Contribution to whole system flow and demand Improved use of resource and expertise.
+Increased number of keyword outcomes with endpoints that can be safely and effectively reached by Call Handler skillset.
+Increased and consistent use of above endpoints by all Call Handlers Increased utilisation of Call Handler skillset and availability of Clinical Supervisors.
+2.1d Develop appropriate roles/skillsets to meet the requirements of future clinical/service models Ability to recruit, train and retain required skillsets, including HCSW and Band 5 Nurses, optimising safety, efficiency, and person centredness.
 Clearly defined future workforce requirements.
 Defined the workforce requirements and a plan for the development of required skillset(s) including training requirements.
 Recruitment opportunities identified.
-Plan for Implementation and evaluation of any new roles e.g., Band 5 Nurses 2.2 Activity: Continued development and improved Actions rovement of mental health services and associated p Expected Outcomes pathways in collaboration with strategic partners Measuring Success - Year 1 2.2a Continued collaboration with SAS to deliver improved pathway and experience for patients and staff Better user experience and outcomes Better experience for staff Improved data-driven decision-making Enhanced operational efficiency and effectiveness Patient satisfaction and outcomes Reduce deployment of SAS resource where an emergency response is not required Reduce demand placed on locality based Emergency services to manage individuals in mental health crisis / mental distress, including reduction in attendances at accident and emergency departments.
+Plan for Implementation and evaluation of any new roles e.g., Band 5 Nurses 2.2 Activity: Continued development and impl Actions rovement of mental health services and associated personal Expected Outcomes pathways in collaboration with strategic partners Measuring Success - Year 1 2.2a Continued collaboration with SAS to deliver improved pathway and experience for patients and staff Better user experience and outcomes Better experience for staff Improved data-driven decision-making Enhanced operational efficiency and effectiveness Patient satisfaction and outcomes Reduce deployment of SAS resource where an emergency response is not required Reduce demand placed on locality based Emergency services to manage individuals in mental health crisis / mental distress, including reduction in attendances at accident and emergency departments.